epfl-ada/ada-2025-project-othertagada/docs/index.md

 | **BODY_TEXT** | Text of the post body|
 | **NUM_COMMENTS** | Number of comments under the post |

-We also only kept the posts of a select number of subreddits.
-The subreddits have been chosen by taking the ten subreddits that interacted the most with r/KotakuInAction and the ten subreddits that interacted the most with r/GamerGhazi.
+We chose to reduce our dataset to the subreddits that interact the most with either r/kotakuinaction (main pro-GamerGate subreddit) or r/gamerghazi (main counterpart of kotakuinaction) between 2014-07-01 and 2016-09-30.

+<iframe src="assets/top50_interactions_kotakuinaction.html" class="iframe_standard"></iframe>
+<iframe src="assets/top50_interactions_gamerghazi.html" class="iframe_standard"></iframe>

 # Research questions